|Brother Vincent Cincotta

 “She is too,” I lied about my girlfriend as she approached us.

 I didn’t want to go see him without her.
 He had asked me before if Jean-Sarah, my desk-mate in the Spanish class, was my girlfriend.
-I refuted.
-He didn’t believe me.
+Jean-Sarah wasn’t my girlfriend but Hermano Vicente didn’t believe me.
 I had counter-proof this time if he raised the question again.
 It would shock him that I wasn’t lying about Jean.
 But it would humor him to finally meet Turi, my girlfriend.

 “You may want to sit down for this,” the doctor said to me.